tensorlayer/TensorLayer/README.md

 TensorLayer grow out from a need to combine the power of TensorFlow with the right building modules for deep neural networks.
 There are four principles that guide through our development process:

-- **Simplicity**: We make TensorLayer easy to work with by providing mass examples that can be deployed and run through in minutes.
-A TensorFlow user may find it easy to bootstrap with the abstracted, high-level APIs provided by TensorLayer, and then deep dive into their implementation details if need.
+- **Simplicity**: TensorLayer lifts the low-level dataflow paradigm of TensorFlow to abstracted DL and RL modules.
+These modules come with detailed examples and can be deployed in minutes.
+A TensorLayer user may find it easy to bootstrap with our high-level APIs, and then dive into their implementation if need.
 - **Composibility**: If possible, machine learning modules should be composed, not built.
 By providing connectors to [TF-Slim](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-tf-slim) and [Keras](http://tensorlayer.readthedocs.io/en/latest/modules/layers.html#connect-keras), TensorLayer can be used to glue existing pieces together.
 This yields a much better time to explore ideas and allows user to focus on solving actual problems.
 - **Fine-grain Control**: A domain-specific DL algorithm can require many careful tunings.
-TensorLayer allows users to manipulate the native APIs of TensorFlow (e.g., training parameters, iteration control and tensor components) and therefore achieve the fine-grain control of  a training process.
+TensorLayer allows users to manipulate the native APIs of TensorFlow and therefore havge the fine-grain control of the entire training process.
 - **Performance**: TensorLayer provides zero-cost abstraction for TensorFlow.
-It can easily run on either heterogeneous platforms or multiple computation nodes without compromise in performance.
+It can easily run on heterogeneous platforms or multiple servers without compromise in performance.

 # Installation